role decision

 The call

 If you want network administration, CCNA is unambiguously the move.
 It is RoleMath's top curated networking signal and by far the most-named cert in our small employer-language sample.
-But be clear-eyed: BLS projects this occupation (SOC 15-1244) to decline modestly over the decade, and the work is being reshaped by cloud and automation.
-So pair CCNA with hands-on lab practice and start building toward the automation and cloud-networking direction so you are moving with where the role is going, not against it.
+But be clear-eyed: BLS projects this occupation (SOC 15-1244) to decline modestly over the decade, and RoleMath's editorial read is that the work is shifting toward cloud and automation.
+So pair CCNA with hands-on lab practice and build toward automation and cloud networking.

 Take this path if